-First, let’s quickly dispel a couple common lead scoring myths.
+First, let’s quickly dispel a couple of common lead scoring myths.

 - There is no such thing as a maximum score, and if one of your leads somehow managed to accumulate all the possible points and not incur any penalties, there would still be room for that to change.

 - The overall lead scoring range is not 0 to 100, nor is it -100 to 100.
-You’re not basing your system on being able to accumulate 100 points – again because there is no maximum you can set anyway.
+You’re not basing your system on accumulating 100 points – again, because there is no maximum you can set anyway.
 Honestly, there is no one correct set value that you should use.
 Your lead scoring system is all relative to the points you allocate to your various attributes.